Shelbournator/thoughts/_posts/2026-01-04-the-architecture-of-meaning.md

 It is said that interesting thinkers do not solve problems so much as take potential solutions all the way through to their necessary conclusions, thereby illuminating the structure of the problem itself.
 That is what I find here.

 I don’t find satisfaction.
 But in that sense, I embody Yeats’ own experience.
-Yeats offers an insight into an age obsessed with both meaning and analysis, seeking desperately to locate a source of meaning—any source—that could withstand the analytical power unleashed by the Enlightenment.
+Yeats offers an insight into a dying age, one obsessed with both meaning and analysis, seeking desperately to locate a source of meaning—any source—that could withstand the analytical power unleashed by the Enlightenment.

 So what can we learn from Yeats?

 We learn about the difficulty of trying to ground meaning in direct experience.
 We learn about the difficult interplay between meaning and our finite existence.
+We find a bridge from Modernism back to the Romanticism of the previous era.

 We learn that neither grounding our meaning only in direct experience (Nature) nor trying to extract it fully into a purely structural distant form (Byzantium) is satisfying.

-For me, the only path forward is some balance between structure and experience—an interplay, or dialectic, of the two.
+The poem sets up the stage for Eliot: the only path forward must be some balance between structure and experience—an interplay, or dialectic, of the two.

-This is exactly where T.S.
-Eliot finds himself, writing some 100 years after the Romantics first posed the problem.
+T.S.
+Eliot wrote *Prufrock* (1915) and *The Waste Land* (1922) during the same period Yeats was wrestling with these questions.
+As a younger man, despite his existential axiety, he is more hopeful.
 His solution was neither pure structure nor pure experience, but the synthesis of the two: **Tradition** *and* the **Individual Talent**.